-The Westdale neighbourhood is located directly south of Cootes Paradise which comprises several trail connections, including Ravine Road Trail, Ginger Valley Trail and Caleb's Walk.
-As shown in Figure 5, the RTMP recommended a multi-use trail extension in Churchill Park, connecting with the proposed on-street cycling route along Dalewood Avenue.
+Trail and Strachan Street Trail.
+As shown in Figure 5, the RTMP recommended a trail extension north of the McMaster University parking lots and Westaway Road, forming a connection with the existing H&D Rail Trail west of Cootes Drive.
 An on-street cycling lane is also proposed along Whitney Avenue to improve continuity of the existing cycling network.

-Figure 5: Recreational Trail Master Plan - Proposed Trails for the Westdale Neighbourhood
+Figure 5: Recreational Trail Master Plan - Proposed Trails for Ainslie Wood Neighbourhood

-3.10 Transit Oriented Corridor Zones, Approved in 2018
+3.10 Transit Oriented Corridor Zones, 2018

 Transit Oriented Corridor Zones is cited as part of Zoning By-Law 05-200 and was approved in January 2018 by the City's Planning Committee.
-Located along the boundary of the Westdale neighbourhood study area, Main Street is designated as a Transit Oriented Corridor (TOC1 and TOC2), as shown in Figure 6.
+Located along the north boundary of the Ainslie Wood study area, Main Street is designated as a Transit Oriented Corridor (TOC1 and TOC2), as shown in Figure 6.
 The corridor is recommended to be transit supportive based on Complete Streets design principles and create an active and pedestrian friendly environment.
-The zoning bylaw regulates design requirements along Main Street including setbacks, building heights, and built form requirements.
+The zoning bylaw regulates design requirements along Main Street including setbacks, building heights, built form requirements, etc.